 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 This Library Guide has been developed to support your research on Japan at the UHM Library.
-Sources with "UHM Only" notation means that you need to log in the UHM Library system with your valid UHM username and password to use the sources.
-Hope you will find the information of a wide range of resources on Japan helpful.
+Sources with "UHM Only" notation means that you need to log in to the UHM Library system with your valid UHM username and password to use the sources.
+Hope you will find the resource information on Japan helpful.

 Hawaii: 150 years Exhibit

 The National Museum of Japanese History (Rekihaku) curated the exhibit "Hawaii: 150 years of Japanese migrations and histories of Dream Islands" from Oct.
 29-Dec.
 26, 2019.

 Series of events related to the UHM Empire Studies Initiative Project were held between August 20-22, 2019.

 International Symposium: Post-WWII Occupation of Japan: The Censors and U.S. Censorship Policies